noxthot/xai_lightningprocesses/data-preprocessing/README_preprocessing.md

 obtain and preprocess the ERA5 model level data up to the point where the data are in the right format for entering the `etl.py`.

-The ALDIS data, which are the second important source of data, cannot be made available to the public.
-However, ALDIS data are available on request from ALDIS <aldis@ove.at> -- fees may be charged.
-We think that this small downer is acceptable.

 ## CDS retrieval

 The Climate Data Store (CDS) is the operational service of the